Start Here

 How To Cook Japanese Rice

-Rice is the fundamental of Japanese cuisine (you can read more about it here).
-So it’s important to learn how to choose rice and make good rice.
+Rice is essential to Japanese cuisine (you can read more about it here) and it’s important to make perfectly cooked rice.

-Choose your cooking equipment to make perfect rice:
+Choose your method below to make delicious steamed rice:

 Japanese wooden bowls containing vegan miso soup with tofu and seaweed.